 - Make sure you hold on to all the paperwork related to your medical bills and make copies.
 If you had passengers in the car with you at the time, make sure they do too.
 If you have lingering injuries or injuries that show up days or weeks after your accident, don’t let them go untreated.
 Make sure you get a proper diagnosis from a medical professional.

 - Hold on to the police report from your accident, it will be an important document to help settle your claim.

 - Make sure you let your insurance company know that you’ve been in an accident, if you haven’t already.
 It’s better to let them know as early as possible.

 - Never sign any legal documents without first consulting a lawyer if you don’t know what they mean or you have serious questions or concerns.

-- Don’t talk to anyone about your opinion of the accident until you’ve had a chance to speak with a lawyer.
+- Don’t talk to anyone about your opinion of the accident until you’ve had a chance to speak with a trusted accident lawyer.

 Nationwide is known for being the first insurance company to develop an iPhone app to help its customers take the right steps after an accident.
 The app also now helps Nationwide customers start the claims process and find local repair shops.
 Today, Nationwide offers several different ways to file a claim, including through its smartphone app, on its website, over the phone, and in person with a Nationwide agent.

 We recommend that if you were in a minor accident with damage only to your vehicle, that you follow Nationwide’s claims process.
 If you’re able to do so, you should get a second opinion on the cost it will take to fix your car.
 You can do so by going to a trusted auto repair shop, and it’s your right in Texas to do so.
 We also advise that you use Nationwide’s online claim system to ensure that all of your interaction with Nationwide is documented.
 Communicate with your claims adjuster by email or using the Nationwide claims system whenever possible to ensure you get everything in writing.